NagehanK/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/set-up-advanced-bank-reconciliation-import-process.md

 The setup for bank statement import varies, depending on the format of your electronic bank statement.
 Finance and Operations supports three bank statement formats out of the box: ISO20022, MT940, and BAI2.

 ## Sample files
 For all three formats, you must have files that translate the electronic bank statement from the original format to a format that Finance and Operations can use.
 You can find the required resource files under the **Resources** node in Application Explorer in Microsoft Visual Studio.
 After you find the files, copy them to a single known location, so that you can more easily upload them during the setup process.
+To copy the files, open the resource and copy the text in a separate file and then save as an .xml file.

 | Resource name                                           | File name                            |
 |---------------------------------------------------------|--------------------------------------|